Throw Your Dog a Ball: Exercise Tips for a Healthy Dog

-Just as with humans, the amount of exercise a dog needs depends on several factors such as age, personality, physical ability/build, and energy level.
+Just as with humans, fur kids need regular exercise to stay healthy.
+The amount of exercise your dog needs depends on several factors such as age, personality, physical ability/build and energy level.

 - Monitor your dog’s behavior.
-If your dog is showing signs of pent-up energy, it’s likely he or she is not getting adequate aerobic exercise.
+If your dog is showing signs of pent-up energy, it’s likely he is not getting adequate aerobic exercise.

-- Before a high-energy run or a rollicking game of fetch, it’s always a good idea to warm your dog up with some light tricks to prevent pulled or strained muscles.
-One good exercise is "doggie sit-ups."
-Ask your dog to sit and then lie down a few times in succession.
+- Before a high-energy run or a rollicking game of fetch, it’s always a good idea to warm up your dog with some light tricks to prevent pulled or strained muscles.
+One good exercise is doggie sit-ups.
+Ask him to sit and then lie down a few times in succession.
 Not only does this ready your dog for his workout, but it also reinforces basic obedience.

 - Be sure your dog is well hydrated, but don’t let him drink lots of water right after a long stretch of high-energy exercise.
 And wait at least 20 minutes before feeding your dog a meal.